 That being said, the rest of the trail was well marked by red signs pinned to the trees and easy to follow.
-The area around Steni and Xerovouni is covered by the Anavasi map of Mount Dirfy & Xerovouni which proved useful especially on the descent.
+The area around Steni and Xerovouni is covered by the Anavasi map of Mount Dirfys & Xerovouni which proved useful especially on the descent.
 You can also check the Wikilock recording of our hike HERE.

 The forest of Steni

 We started our hike near a small church called Agios Kirykos at the upper end of Steni.
-This is the starting point of three hiking trails marked S1, S2, and S3, the first two leading to the Refuge of Dirfi and the last one climbing to the summit of Xerovouni.
+This is the starting point of three hiking trails marked S1, S2, and S3, the first two leading to the Refuge of Dirfys and the last one climbing to the summit of Xerovouni.